djcooke/compendium/collections/_pt_001_enemies/mimic.md

     description: 'telegraphed pointblank AoE'
 notes:
   - 'Sometimes found in bronze chests'
-  - 'Protomander of Alteration transforms all enemies in a random room on the next floor into either mimics or mandragoras'
+  - 'Pomander of Alteration transforms all enemies in a random room on the next floor into either mimics or mandragoras'
 ---